 The only long-term solution is to shift to a new IP scheme.
 Fortunately, one was developed more than a decade ago.
-IPv6 increases the possible address space from the 2^{32} (4,294,967,296) addresses used in the current system (called IPv4) to a new theoretical limit of 2^{128} addresses, which is a really big number-bigger than 34 with 37 zeros after it.
+IPv6 increases the possible address space from the 232 (4,294,967,296) addresses used in the current system (called IPv4) to a new theoretical limit of 2128 addresses, which is a really big number-bigger than 34 with 37 zeros after it.
+That's more IPv6 addresses than there are gains of sand on the earth.V.
+Kopytoff, "Happy IPv6 Day," New York Times, June 8, 2011.

 But not all the news is good.
 Unfortunately, IPv6 isn't backward compatible with IPv4, and the transition to the new standard has been painfully slow.
 This gives us the equivalent of many islands of IPv6 in a sea of IPv4, with translation between the two schemes happening when these networks come together.
 While most modern hardware and operating systems providers now support IPv6, converting a network to IPv6 currently involves a lot of cost with little short-term benefit.S.
 Shankland, "Google Tries to Break IPv6 Logjam by Own Example," CNET, March 27, 2009.
 Upgrading may take years and is likely to result in rollout problems.
-David Conrad, a general manager at Internet Assigned Numbers Authority (IANA), the agency that grants permission to use IP addresses, has said, "I suspect we are actually beyond a reasonable time frame where there won't be some disruption.
+David Conrad, a general manager at Internet

+A technique often used to conserve IP addresses by maps devices on a private network to single Internet-connected device that acts on their behalf.
+Assigned Numbers Authority (IANA), the agency that grants permission to use IP addresses, has said, "I suspect we are actually beyond a reasonable time frame where there won't be some disruption.
 It's just a question of how much."B. Arnoldy, "IP Address Shortage to Limit Internet Access," USA Today, August 3, 2007.